Tiny-fruited Spike-sedge

 Description

-The tiny-fruited spike-sedge (Eleocharis microcarpa) is a small (up to 3 dm [1 ft] tall), densely clustered, annual herb with slender, threadlike stems.
-Although the tiny-fruited spike-sedge and the other spike-sedges (also called spike-rushes) do superficially resemble the group of plants called “rushes,” they do not belong to the rush family, and are actually members of the sedge family (Cyperaceae).
+The tiny-fruited spike-sedge (also known as hair spikerush), Eleocharis microcarpa, is a small (up to 3 dm [1 ft] tall), densely clustered, annual herb with slender, threadlike stems.
+Although the tiny-fruited spike-sedge and other spike-sedges (also called spike-rushes) superficially resemble the group of plants called “rushes,” they do not belong to the rush family, and are members of the sedge family (Cyperaceae).
 The spike-sedges have a single, tight cluster of inconspicuous flowers (a “spike”) at the apex of each stem.
-The stems of spike-sedges appear leafless, and in fact these plants do not have leaf blades (the expanded part of the leaf), only leaf sheaths (the part which surrounds the stem).
-Some stems of the tiny-fruited spike-sedge are erect, and others arch.
-This species is able to reproduce vegetatively when flowers on arching stems are replaced by vegetative propagules called “bulbils.”
+The stems of spike-sedges appear leafless, as these plants do not have leaf blades (the expanded part of the leaf), but only leaf sheaths (the part which surrounds the stem).
+Some stems of the tiny-fruited spike-sedge are erect while others arch.
+This species can reproduce vegetatively when flowers on arching stems are replaced by vegetative propagules called “bulbils.”
+Occasionally these bulbils will mature before touching the ground giving the impression of branching stems.
+Our species is further defined as Eleocharis microcarpa var. filiculmis.

 There are several common spike-sedges that could be confused with the tiny-fruited spike-sedge.
 The soft-stemmed spike-sedge (Eleocharis obtusa), which sometimes occurs with the tiny-fruited spike-sedge in Massachusetts, is another tufted annual that differs in having a lens-shaped achene (instead of triangular) and in its more robust appearance.
 Its stems are usually taller and thicker than the delicate, thread-like stems of the tiny-fruited spike-sedge.
 Another associated species, the tubercled spike-sedge (Eleocharis tuberculosa), has flattened stems and a tubercle that is much larger than that of the tiny-fruited spike-sedge; in fact, in the tubercled spike-sedge, the tubercle is as large as the achene.
 A common spike-sedge with very slender stems that also forms dense tufts is the needle spike-sedge (Eleocharis acicularis).
 It is distinguished from the tiny-fruited spike-sedge by its diminutive stature (only up to 1.2 dm tall, at most), and its long, gray, ornamented achene that is roundish in cross-section, rather than strongly triangular.
 The slender spike-sedge (Eleocharis tenuis) is thin-stemmed, but the stems are usually 4- to 8-angled (instead of round) and are usually scattered or only loosely clustered.
 In addition, the achenes of the slender spike-sedge are rough or pitted in appearance when observed under a hand-lens.